silverjuke/silverjuke/README.md

 manager.
 If it is not there, please contact your linux distributor - we cannot help on this point.

-Alternatively, more experienced users can build Silverjuke theirself.
+Alternatively, more experienced users can build Silverjuke themselves.
 The source code from https://github.com/silverjuke/silverjuke plus a simple `./autogen.sh`, `make` and `make install` should do the job.
 If you want to run silverjuke from your build dir, run `./silverjuke` instead of `make install`.